KelliePetersen/portfolio-summary/README.md

 ## Simple Portfolio

-A simple minimalist portfolio that displays all the information recruiters would want to see about me on one page.
+A simple minimalist portfolio that displays all the information recruiters would want to see about a person on one page.